-Our strategic media ministry introduces Moroccan Muslims to Christ through Tachelit Berber language radio programs, printed booklets in Arabic answering common Muslim questions about Christ, and praise music in the Berber language and musical style.
+Our strategic media ministry introduces Moroccan Muslims to Christ through Berber language radio programs, printed booklets in Arabic answering common Muslim questions about Christ, and praise music in the Berber language and musical style.
 All of these media elements are reinforced through personal evangelism and discipleship.
 Over a dozen house churches have been planted in Morocco, making it possible to connect seekers and new believers with church fellowships.

 While providing Bible training, shutters are closed, and windows are made of sound-proof glass.
-COH plans to secure a second safe house in Morocco, as the existing center in the south is is more than a 10 hours one-way from converts in the north and too small for the growing number of Christians who need counseling, teaching, and fellowship.
+Call of Hope has secured a second safe house in Morocco, as the first center in the south is more than a 10 hours one-way from converts in the north and too small for the growing number of Christians who need counseling, teaching, and fellowship.

 Underground Training center for persecuted new christians